NazgulCoder/Mikrotik-IP-Firewall/README.md

 ## BLACKLISTS

 Blacklists are updated daily, I will always try to improve them, optimize and add more sources, do not hesitate to open a pull request.
+If any of the blacklists is not mantained anymore it eventually will be removed.

 [vpn-proxy-tor.txt](https://raw.githubusercontent.com/NazgulCoder/Mikrotik-IP-Firewall/main/vpn-proxy-tor.txt) includes the following blacklists: